 Sharkplaneos and Swashbucklers

-Beyond the Reef finally got the green light with full blessings from the British Virgin Islands government to sink four vessels this month.
-These will create artificial reefs for marine life and divers to enjoy.
+Beyond the Reef finally received the green light from the British Virgin Islands government to sink four vessels this month.
+This decisions allows marine life and divers to enjoy the new artificial reefs.

 The vessels include three airplanes, christened Sharkplaneos, artfully crafted into metal sharks.
-The fourth vessel is the old and infamous Willy T pirate party barge, destroyed by hurricane Irma.
-Instead of discarding these structures, Beyond the Reef is resurrecting them as tourist attractions with purpose.
+The fourth vessel is the old and infamous Willy T pirate party barge.
+Hurricane Irma destroyed the original Willy T. Instead of discarding these structures, Beyond the Reef is now resurrecting them.

-The intrepid team includes an underwater engineer, an oceanographer, a metal sculptor and an environmental filmmaker.
-They are passionate about the ocean and dedicated to making a difference.
-The group is working in tandem with the local BVI community.
+An underwater engineer, an oceanographer, a metal sculptor, and an environmental filmmaker make up the intrepid team.
+The group is passionate about the ocean and dedicated to making a difference.
+They are working in tandem with the local BVI community.

-The original Willy T was stripped down of hazardous materials.
-Holes were cut in the deck so divers can explore the hull.
-Underwater welding, patching and pumping out of the boat made the structure safe.
-Then the artwork was applied.
-This intensive process took more than a month.
-The pirate-themed art is designed to be very interactive and educational.
-It showcases the BVI’s exceptionally rich and somewhat forgotten pirate history.
+The original Willy T had its hazardous materials removed.
+Holes cut in the deck allow divers to explore the hull.
+The helm is now safe due to underwater welding, patching and pumping out the boat.
+The last step is applying the artwork.
+This intensive process is more than a month long.
+The pirate-themed art is interactive and educational.
+The art showcases the BVI’s exceptionally rich and somewhat forgotten pirate history.

-Fans of the old Willy T will be delighted to know that a new Willy T has launched.
-The experience remains the same.
-The painkillers are lethal, people take the death-defying plunge off the upper deck, and the legendary level of mayhem continues undiminished.
+A new Willy T has also launched, delighting fans of the old Willy T. Still, the experience remains the same.
+The painkillers are lethal.
+People take the death-defying plunge off the upper deck and the legendary level of mayhem continues undiminished.

-Divers planning to explore the Sharkplaneos and Willy T sites are asked to donate $5.
+Divers exploring the Sharkplaneos and Willy T sites are asked to donate $5.
 The money goes to programs that teach local children to swim.
-The pledge raises awareness about swim safety and sheds light on the vulnerability of ocean-life.
+The pledge raises awareness about swim safety.
+It also sheds light on the vulnerability of ocean-life.

-All of the BVI dive companies have agreed to participate.
-They will ask for a $5 donation from each diver.
-Upon diving the wreck sites, a diver is given information on the wreck and the swim initiative.
-They also get a souvenir sticker to commemorate their dive and donation.
+The BVI dive companies are all participating.
+They ask each diver for a $5 donation.
+Upon diving in the wreck sites, a diver is taught about the wreck and the swim initiative.
+They also receive a souvenir sticker to commemorate their dive and donation.

-The long-term goal of Beyond the Reef is to set a global example.
-Great tourist attractions, such as Sharkplaneos and an artful sunken pirate ship, can also serve a great purpose.
-According to BVI Tourism, less than half of the children living in the British Virgin Islands know how to swim.
-In response to this, the Beyond the Reef swim initiative aims to have every child swimming in the next 10 years.
+Beyond the Reef plans to set a global example.
+This is its long-term goal.
+Great tourist attractions can also serve a great purpose, such as Sharkplaneos and an artful sunken pirate ship.
+Less than half of the children living in the British Virgin Islands know how to swim, according to BVI Tourism.
+The Beyond the Reef swim initiative aims to have every child swimming in the next 10 years in response to this.

-Contact Select Yachts today.
-Book the perfect yacht and crew for your luxury charter.
+Contact Select Yachts today to book the perfect yacht and crew for your luxury charter.
 Whether you prefer a dive charter itinerary, a romantic getaway, or a family charter with kids, you can trust us to organize your dream charter vacation.